Perturbation theory for gravitational shadows in Kerr-like spacetimes: Perturbation theory

 Our task now is to express the original angular coordinate $\Phi$ in terms of the new one, $\Phi_A$.
 This transformation is also derived using perturbation expansion.
 In practice, it is more straightforward to work with the expansion for $\cos\Phi$:

-Using this relation, we determine the shadow boundary $R_A(\Phi_A)$ in the coordinate system centered on $X_{C_A}$.
+This expansion is substituted into Eq. (\ref{eq:Phi}) to determine all coefficients.
+Using this result, we obtain the shadow boundary $R_A(\Phi_A)$ in the coordinate system centered on $X_{C_A}$.
 The explicit expression is provided in Appendix, Eq. (\ref{eq:R_A}).
 Integrating $R_A(\Phi_A)$ over a full period then yields the average shadow radius